May Day protesters demand more job protections amid pandemic - WTMJ

 In Turkey, a few labor leaders were allowed to lay wreaths in Istanbul’s Taksim Square but riot police stopped many others from reaching the plaza.
 The Istanbul governor’s office said 212 people were taken into custody for breaching coronavirus restrictions.
 Turks are barred from leaving home, except to collect essential food and medicine, under a lockdown until May 17 that aims to halt a surge in infections.

 In Germany, where previous May Day demonstrations have often turned violent, police deployed thousands of officers and warned that rallies would be halted if marchers failed to follow coronavirus restrictions.
 Protests in Berlin called for lower rents, higher wages and voiced other concerns.
-Also marching were far-right coronavirus deniers and opponents of anti-virus measures, police said.
+Also marching were far-right coronavirus deniers and opponents of anti-virus measures.

+Later Saturday, one of the bigger leftist rallies in Berlin turned violent with protesters throwing bottles and rocks at police and burning garbage containers and wooden pallets on the streets, news agency dpa reported.
+An unknown number of officers and protesters were injured and several demonstrators were detained.

 In Italy, police faced off against a few hundred demonstrators in the northern city of Turin.
 In Rome, Italy’s head of state paid tribute to workers and health care workers.